 \section{Preliminaries}

-In order to assess the performance of a generative model, a standard approach is to measure the distance between the distribution of real and generated data.
-Due to the high-dimensionality of standard image data, the evaluation of image-based generative models is typically performed after passing the data point through a pre-trained Inception model on the ImageNet dataset.
+To rank a set of generative models based on their performance, a common approach is to assign each model a score that reflects the distance between the distributions of real and generated data.
+The models are then ranked by comparing these scores.
+Given the high dimensionality of image data, evaluations of image-based generative models are typically conducted in a feature space extracted by a pre-trained network, such as Inception-V3~\citep{szegedy2016rethinking}, DINOv2~\citep{oquab2023dinov2}, or CLIP~\citep{radford2021learning}.

-Specifically, a standard distance-based metric is the Fréchet inception distance (FID) defined as the $2$-Wasserstein distance between two Gaussian distributions with the mean and covariance parameters of the data distribution $P_X$, denoted by $\boldsymbol{\mu}_X ,C_X$, and with the mean and covariance of the generative model $P_G$, denoted by $\boldsymbol{\mu}_G ,C_G$:

-Note that we can interpret the FID score as an approximation of the 2-Wasserstein distance given the first and second-order moments of the distributions.

-Another widely-used distance-based score for the evaluation of generative models is the kernel inception distance (KID), which measures the maximum mean discrepancy (MMD) between the two distributions which is calculated using a kernel similarity function $k:\mathbb{R}^d\times \mathbb{R}^d\rightarrow \mathbb{R}$.
-Here, the definition of the MMD distance between $P_X$ and $P_G$ based on kernel $k$ follows from
+A widely used class of distance-based scores for the evaluation of generative models is the kernel distance, which measures the squared maximum mean discrepancy (MMD$^2$) between two distributions using a kernel similarity function $k:\mathbb{R}^d\times \mathbb{R}^d\rightarrow \mathbb{R}$.
+Here, the definition of the MMD$^2$ distance between $P_X$ and $P_G$ based on kernel $k$ follows from

 In the above, $\mathcal{H}_k$ represents the reproducing kernel Hilbert space (RKHS) corresponding to kernel $k$, i.e., the function set that can be expressed by linear combination of kernel-based elements $k_{x}(\cdot)=k({x},\cdot)$ over $x\in\mathcal{X}$, and $\Vert\cdot\Vert_{\mathcal{H}_k}$ denotes the norm of this Hilbert space of functions.